syncfusion-content/blazor-docs/blazor/chart/chart-appearance.md

 ---
 layout: post
-title: Chart Appearance in Blazor Chart Component | Syncfusion
+title: Appearance in Blazor Charts component | Syncfusion
-description: Learn about Chart Appearance in Blazor Chart component of Syncfusion, and more details.
+description: Learn here all about Appearance of Syncfusion Charts (SfCharts) component and more.
 platform: Blazor
 control: Chart
 documentation: ug
----

----
-title: "Appearance in Blazor Charts component | Syncfusion"

-component: "Charts"

-description: "Learn here all about Appearance of Syncfusion Charts (SfCharts) component and more."
 ---

 # Appearance in Blazor Charts (SfCharts)